-Dubai: Soon, you could be dropped from metro to your doorstep by electric pods
+Dubai: Soon, you could be dropped from Metro to your doorstep by electric pods

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Earlier this month, Dubai approved a 65-km long suspended transport systems project connecting Umm Suqeim Street, Al Khor and Zabeel.
+Earlier this month, Dubai approved a 65km-long suspended transport systems project connecting Umm Suqeim St, Ras Al Khor, and Zabeel.
 The announcement by the Executive Council of Dubai was part of a series of new plans aimed at boosting Dubai’s leadership in several sectors over the next decade.

 The Floc Duo rail can operate on roads, tunnels and elevated tracks, making it very adaptable depending on the transportation needs.

 Hassan said it could be extremely beneficial for busy cities like Dubai.
 “This system combines new technologies with operational efficiencies,” he said.
-“It works on an electrical base, is driverless, and can help in providing solutions for busy cities by avoiding congestion on roads.
+“It works on an electrical base.
+It is driverless, and can help in providing solutions to avoid congestion on roads.
 It works on an elevated rail network and can go on the roads on predefined routes similar to autonomous cars.”

 “It will help in the first and last mile and can connect to different transportation modes, metro and tram, and even the buses.
 It can also be used to provide end-to-end transportation.
 So it works in both cases, end-to-end and to support the main public transport.”